Difference Between Meyer Lemons and Regular Lemons

 1. Regular Lemons are very acidic in their natural state.
 They’re somewhat sweet with a sharpness that would make your lips grimace.
 Meyer limes lack the tartness of normal lemons.

-3. Regular lemonade is notably bigger, with thin, wrinkled skin that is bright and cheerful, and intermediate yellow core.
-Whereas Meyer limes are narrower and rounder than normal lemons, with a softer, thinner peel that ranges from pale yellow to orange and darker yellow content.
+3. Regular lemonade is notably bigger, with thin, wrinkled, bright, cheerful skin and an intermediate yellow core.
+In contrast, Meyer limes are narrower and rounder than normal lemons, with a softer, thinner peel that ranges from pale yellow to orange and darker yellow content.

 4. Regular lemons are substantially bigger and more vibrant in color.
 Meyer lemons, on the contrary, have intense yellow peel and vivid yellow innards.